ConnectEverything/client-tools/README.md

 script `build-nightlies.sh`.

-The script checks out a "pretty shallow" clone of the nsc and nats repos, and runs `goreleaser build --snapshot --rm-dist` to build the binaries.
+The script checks out a "pretty shallow" clone of the nsc and nats repos, and runs `goreleaser build --snapshot --clean` to build the binaries.
 Once that has successfully completed, it creates ZIP files of all of them and creates a checksum file, with both the zips and the checksum having today's date as part of the filename.